 A good example is shown in the figure.
-Due to the availability of only four GPS satellites and an unfavourable satellite geometry (three out of four GPS satellites are in a row) in a mountain valley, the position determination is relatively inaccurate.
+Due to the availability of only four GPS satellites and an unfavourable satellite geometry in a mountain valley (three out of four GPS satellites are in a row), the position determination is relatively inaccurate.
 The accuracy is shown as "25 m".

 In addition, "multipathing" effects often occur in mountains and cities due to reflected satellite signals, also resulting in poorer accuracy.